Peter-Moller/host-info/Explanations.md

 | < 100 ms  | Same continent                  |
 | > 300 ms  | Other side of the planet        |

+The ping time is made up by time spent in various cables (or WiFi) and time spent in routers.

+### Time spent in cables

 The speed of the data signal is roughly:
 * in the air (WiFi): about the speed of light (called ``c``): 300,000 km/s
 * in an copper wire (ethernet): approx. 64% of ``c``, or 192,000 km/s